Website Manager

 6U: Practices are held one day per week for no more than 60 minutes.
 The fields are determined each season based on the number of teams and available fields.

-8U: Practices are held up to two times per week for a minimum of 60 minutes each.
+8U: Practices are held up to two times per week for 60 minutes each.
 The fields are determined each season based on the number of teams and available fields.

-9U-14U: practices are held up to 2 times per week for no more than 90 minutes.
-The fields are determined each season based on number of teams and available fields.
+9U-14U: Practices are held up to two times per week for no more than 90 minutes each.
+The fields are determined each season based on the number of teams and available fields.

-16U-19U: practice up to 2 times per week for no more than 90 minutes.
+16U-19U: Practice up to two times per week for no more than 90 minutes each.

 When are games?